symfony/symfony-docs/scheduler.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The goal is to provide flexibility in deciding when to take action while
 preserving decoupling.
-Three primary event types have been introduced types
+Three primary event types have been introduced:

 * ``PRE_RUN_EVENT``
 * ``POST_RUN_EVENT``